On the Shelf Life of Fine-Tuned LLM-Judges: Future-Proofing, Backward-Compatibility, and Question Generalization: Training Setup Details

 \textbf{Hyperparameters.} All experiments with SFT, DPO, SFT+DPO are implemented using the \textsc{Axolotl} framework \cite{axolotl}.
 For SFT, we sweep learning rates in $\{1\times 10^{-6},\, 2.5\times 10^{-6},\, 5\times 10^{-6},\, 1\times 10^{-5}\}$ with a cosine decay scheduler.
 Across all evaluation splits, a learning rate of $2.5\times 10^{-6}$ consistently yields the best performance.
 For DPO, we adopt standard hyperparameter choices from prior work~\citep{ivison2023camels}, using a learning rate of $5\times 10^{-7}$ and a preference strength parameter $\beta = 0.1$.
 For SFT+DPO, we optimize a joint loss with equal weighting between the SFT and DPO objectives, using the same DPO hyperparameters (learning rate $5\times 10^{-7}$, $\beta = 0.1$).
-All weak and strong judges are trained for 3 epochs, corresponding to 2,800 gradient steps.
-For continual training experiments (\cref{subsec:continual_training}), we start from a weak-response DPO-trained judge (trained for 3 epochs) and further train it on strong responses for 1 additional epoch, amounting to roughly 1,000 additional gradient steps.
+DeepScaler weak and strong judges are trained for 3 epochs (2,800 gradient steps). {In contrast, MMLU-Pro weak and strong judges are trained for 10 epochs (1,500 gradient steps).} For continual training experiments (\cref{subsec:continual_training}), we start from a weak-response DPO-trained judge (trained for 3 epochs) and further train it on strong responses for 1 additional epoch, amounting to roughly 1,000 additional gradient steps.
 We sweep $\beta \in \{0.1, 1.0\}$ and report results in the main text using $\beta=1.0$; additional results are included in~\Cref{tab:judge-consistent-accuracy-transposed} and in~\Cref{app:all-consistency-scores}.

-\section{Consistent Accuracy and Judge's Performance Across splits}
+\section{Consistent Accuracy and Judge's Performance Across Splits}

 \textbf{Consistent Accuracy.} Since judge models are prone to positional biases~\citep{Wang2023LargeLM,li2024generative,Xu2025J4RLT}—where their preference shifts depending on whether $R_1$ or $R_2$ appears first in the prompt—it is standard practice to evaluate judges using both response orderings~\citep{tan2025judgebench,xu2025does,Xu2025J4RLT}.
 Concretely, for input $x = (Q, R_1, R_2)$, let $\bar{x}$ denote the same sample, but with response order flipped in the input prompt, i.e., $\bar{x} = (Q, R_2, R_1)$.
 Then, evaluation with \textit{consistent accuracy} considers the judge correct only if it correctly identifies the better response under both orderings: